 Sixty to seventy percent of Napier and Bay View's pipes are asbestos cement, and diameter ranges from 75mm to 200mm.
 Pigs come in a variety of sizes.
 The diameter selected for cleaning a main is always larger than the pipe diameter - compressing the pig helps the cleaning action.

 No cleaning agent is involved in the process.
 Then it is coated in a bactericidal grease to ease its entry to the hydrant.
 Before the water is discharged into the stormwater network, it is dechlorinated (using dechlorination mats) to ensure minimum environmental impact.

 The CBD and Napier Hill are not included in the programme - the water pressure is not great enough for the cleaning method used, and cleaning the older cast iron, smaller diameter pipes could result in more problems than benefits.
 Generally the flow in these pipes is good, and dead-ends are flushed out regularly.
 Pigging is generally undertaken during low water demand periods (late autumn, winter, early spring) to allow minimum interference to the supply.

-In the week ahead of a scheduled cleaning run, the council writes to affected householders, warning them of the disruption to supply and likely water discolouration.
+In the week ahead of a scheduled cleaning run, we write to affected householders, warning them of the disruption to supply and likely water discolouration.

 The council also posts the streets that are going to be affected the day before on their website, these can be found in the public notices section.
 If there is any mains cleaning taking place at present then this is where you will find the streets been affected.